Understanding Hair Shedding and How to Prevent It

 In addition to lifestyle changes, there are also natural remedies that can help reduce hair shedding:

-• Supplements: Vitamins and minerals like biotin, iron, and zinc can help support hair health and reduce shedding.
+• Supplements: Health supplements like biotin, iron, and zinc can help support hair health and reduce shedding.

 • Essential oils: Essential oils like lavender, rosemary, and peppermint can be used to massage the scalp, promoting circulation and reducing hair shedding.